denten-books/plain-text/3-format.md

 transfer books between devices" and to "search eBooks."
-It supports multiple languages, the ability to borrow books, printing, limited support for visually impaired readers, bookmarking, highlights, notes, and file organization [@_plans_2016].
-The company's own competing Adobe Document Cloud reading platform includes the Free, Standard, and Pro versions of Acrobat Reader, "the global standard for reliably viewing, printing, and commenting on PDF documents" [@_adobe_2016].
+It supports multiple languages, the ability to borrow books, printing, limited support for visually impaired readers, bookmarking, highlights, notes, and file organization [@_plans_2016].<!--broken link, unable to confirm; PRP--> The company's own competing Adobe Document Cloud reading platform includes the Free, Standard, and Pro versions of Acrobat Reader, the "global standard for reliably viewing, printing, and commenting on PDF documents" [@_adobe_2016].
 Only the most expensive Pro version allows one to "create and validate PDFs to meet accessibility standards for people with disabilities."
 The free version does not support bookmarks or document editing.
 The Pro version enables readers to "redact and permanently remove sensitive information in PDFs" and to "compare two versions of a document to see what's changed" [@_plans_2016].

-Another popular electronic book format, the Amazon Kindle reader, by comparison to PDF, includes a feature called "Public Notes" which allows Kindle customers to "make their highlights and notes available for anyone to see" [@_amazon_2015].
-Kindle's Frequently Asked Question (FAQ) page further explains that "if someone you follow has highlighted a passage in a book and has turned on Public Notes for the book, you'll see that passage highlighted along with the name of the person who highlighted it."
+Another popular electronic book format, the Amazon Kindle reader, by comparison to PDF, includes a feature called "Public Notes" which allows Kindle customers to "make public their highlights and notes" for "any other customer who follows them [...] to see" [@_amazon_2015].
+Kindle's Frequently Asked Question (FAQ) page further explains that if "someone you follow has highlighted a passage in a book and has turned on Public Notes for the book, you'll see that passage highlighted along with the name of the person who highlighted it."
 It continues to tout the platform's benefits:

 > Now authors, thought leaders, passionate readers, professors and all Kindle users can opt-in to share their notes with other readers, helping friends,